The Common Experience in King University’s Core Curriculum requires a Cross-Cultural Experience:

 King students have a long tradition of studying abroad.
 Many of these opportunities allow students to travel to English speaking countries in Africa, the Pacific, or the U.K, while other destinations allow students to enhance their foreign language skills.

 The University plans several mission trips each year.
 Short-term trips are scheduled during Spring Break to locations within the U.S. and abroad.
 The Chaplain’s Office plans longer trips to Africa, India, and other destinations, and campus coaches organize trips that allow athletes to minister to children through sports.

-Student Initiated Experience
+International Student Experience